 Paitaya Meesat graduated with a B.A.
 (Thai) and M.A.
 (Thai) from the Faculty of Arts, Chulalongkorn University, Thailand.
 She also graduated with a M.A. and PhD. from University of Canberra, Australia.
 Paitaya has worked as a lecturer at Dhurakij Pundit University, Thailand since 2006

 It was a great journey studying at the TESOL program.
 I learned not only solid theoretical aspects of English language teaching, but also the practical ones.
 The acquisition of those aspects significantly contributed to the advancement of my skills as a teacher of English, and in turn to my career.
 Thanks for the lecturers who had shared their extensive experience and knowledge.
 Now, I'm back to learn more from the TESOL Ph.D program.

-Students undertaking the MA TESOL have the chance to observe classes at the University of Canberra College English Language Centre (UCCELC) and at other institutions in Canberra.
+Students undertaking our TESOL courses are required to observe and review classes at an approved institution at a location convenient to the student.
 Opportunities to engage in tutoring and classroom teaching (this is often the case) are also provided as part of the program.

-Graduates from our program frequently find employment locally in the UCCELC and in other post-secondary language teaching programs in the ACT, as well as in various parts of Australia and overseas.
+Graduates from our program frequently find employment locally within the UC family as well as in other post-secondary language teaching programs in the ACT, across Australia and, of course, overseas.